Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

-Figure \ref{fig:wia_subgroup} shows the earnings of WIA enrollees and their matched non-enrollees.
-Compared with Figure \ref{fig:matched_overall} for all enrollees, we see that WIA enrollees have higher average pre-layoff earnings and experience a larger drop at layoff.
-After enrollment, WIA enrollees endure a statistically significantly larger lock-in effect (-33 percent relative to non-enrollees in the first two years post-enrollment), catch up to matched non-enrollees more slowly, and see smaller effects (four percent; statistically significant at the five percent level) in years three and four.
-Not surprisingly, these earnings patterns for WIA enrollees are similar to those for manufacturing workers as depicted in Panel A of Appendix Figure \ref{fig:by_industry}, given the large proportion of manufacturing workers among WIA enrollees.
-And analogous to our discussion of manufacturing workers in Section \ref{subsec:subgroup_returns}, the trajectories indicate that WIA effects may increase further into the future.
+Using this sample of WIA enrollees and the non-enrollees from our main analysis sample, we implement the matching estimator discussed in Section \ref{subsec:Matching-Specification} with the same adjustment for the small number of WIA enrollees as in the subsample analysis on previous college experience in Section \ref{subsec:subgroup_returns}.\footnote{We drop 459 enrollee observations that fail our overlap check.} Figure \ref{fig:wia_subgroup} shows the earnings of WIA enrollees and their matched non-enrollees.\footnote{Individuals who do not enroll in a public postsecondary institution but who are observed to have WIA training are in the control group of non-enrollees, though results are identical when we exclude them from the control group.} Compared with Figure \ref{fig:matched_overall} for all enrollees, WIA enrollees have higher average pre-layoff earnings and experience a larger drop at layoff.
+After enrollment, WIA enrollees endure a statistically significantly larger lock-in effect (-33 percent relative to non-enrollees in the first two years post-enrollment), catch up to matched non-enrollees more slowly, and have smaller effects (four percent; statistically significant at the five percent level) in years three and four.
+However, as discussed previously for manufacturing workers, the trajectories indicate that effects may increase further into the future.